fabio1079/kiskadee/README.md

 ### Dependencies

-Install some package dependencies.
 The name of the dependencies are compatible with the Fedora distribution.
-If you use another operational system, you will have to find the compatible name for the dependencies.
+If you use another operational system, you will have to find the compatible names for the dependencies.
 The `redhat-rpm-config`
-package, is a specific Fedora dependency.
-If you not use Fedora (or a Red Hat distribution), maybe you will not have to install it.
+package, is a specific Fedora dependency, if you not use Fedora (or a Red Hat distribution), maybe you will not have to install it.

+`dnf` is a package manager for the Fedora distribution (On Debian and Ubuntu is apt), if you not use Fedora, use the package manager available for your system, to install the dependencies below.

      - openssl-devel
      - python3-devel